Researchers find toxins in mollusks in Juneau

 Researchers have found high levels of paralytic shellfish toxin in mollusks at a Juneau recreation area.

-The Juneau Empire reported (http://bit.ly/2oDYEwk) Monday that Southeast Alaska Tribal Ocean Research is recommending against the harvest of shellfish from Auke Recreation Area until further notice.
+Southeast Alaska Tribal Ocean Research is recommending against the harvest of shellfish from Auke Recreation Area until further notice, The Juneau Empire reported (http://bit.ly/2oDYEwk) Monday.

 All shellfish harvested recreationally in Alaska, including clams, mussels, oysters and scallops, may contain toxins.

+The toxins in the population of mollusks at the Juneau area were identified on Friday.

-The Alaska Department of Fish and Game recommends only eating shellfish that's been harvested commercially to avoid poisoning.
+The Alaska Department of Fish and Game recommends only eating shellfish that has been harvested commercially to avoid poisoning.

 Comments